 This may be to buy, but it could be something positioning the prospect within the sales funnel.
 For instance, you may want them to book for a webinar or an event, or you may simply want them to sign up for your mailing list.
 Whatever you choose, this should be the only CTA on the page.

-You can’t know what works and what doesn’t without analysing your traffic.
+You can’t know what works and what doesn’t without analyzing your traffic.
 A number of tools are available, some of them free.
 Options include:

-In general, then, it’s better to make sure your campaign is fully optimised before throwing more money at the ads themselves.
+In general, then, it’s better to make sure your campaign is fully optimized before throwing more money at the ads themselves.
 Of course, if you have the budget, it might make sense to do both.
-If you want to know more about optimising your advertising campaign, you’re welcome to get in touch with us.
+If you want to know more about optimizing your advertising campaign, you’re welcome to get in touch with us.

 We have looked at some aspects of improving conversion rates to increase sales, but we can stand back and look at the overall campaign and marketing systems that are in place.
 Are leads being nurtured?
 Are we building trust and authority, are we ensuring that the right content is getting to people that are in the various phases of the buying cycle?

 If you would like to review your digital marketing strategy with the goal of More Sales use the button below to get in touch.